Sumner Welles: Latin America

 Welles soon became a specialist in Latin American affairs.
-He served in Buenos Aires, Argentina in 1919 and became fluent in Spanish.
+He served in Buenos Aires, Argentina, in 1919 and became fluent in Spanish.
 In 1921, Secretary of State Charles Evans Hughes appointed him to head the Division of Latin American Affairs.

 In March 1922, Welles briefly resigned from the State Department.
-He was unsympathetic to the view held by American diplomacy that military might was meant to protect the overseas interests of American business.
+He was unsympathetic to the view held by American diplomacy that military might was meant to protect the overseas interests of U.S. business.
 Hughes brought him back the next year as a special commissioner to the Dominican Republic.
-His particular assignment was to oversee the withdrawal of American forces and to negotiate protection for overseas investors in the Dominican Republic's debt.
+His particular assignment was to oversee the withdrawal of U.S. forces and to negotiate protection for overseas investors in the Dominican Republic's debt.
 Welles remained in that post for three years and his work was accomplished after his departure in a 1924 treaty.

-In 1924, President Coolidge sent Welles to act as mediator between disputing parties in Honduras.
+In 1924, U.S. President Calvin Coolidge sent Welles to act as mediator between disputing parties in Honduras.
 The country had lacked a legitimate government since the election of 1923 failed to produce a majority for any candidate and the legislature had failed to exercise its power to appoint a new president.
 Negotiations managed by Welles from April 23 to 28 produced an interim government under General Vicente Tosta, who promised to appoint a cabinet representing all factions and to schedule a presidential election as soon as possible in which he would not be a candidate.
 Negotiations ended with the signing of an agreement aboard the USS Milwaukee in the port of Amapala.

 Years out of government service

-Coolidge, however, disapproved of Welles' 1925 marriage to Mathilde Scott Townsend, who had only recently divorced the President's friend, Senator Peter Gerry of Rhode Island.
-He promptly ended Welles' diplomatic career.
+Coolidge, however, disapproved of Welles's 1925 marriage to Mathilde Scott Townsend, who had only recently divorced the President's friend, Senator Peter Gerry of Rhode Island.
+He promptly ended Welles's diplomatic career.

 Welles then retired to his estate at Oxon Hill, Maryland.
 He devoted himself to writing and his two-volume history of the Dominican Republic, Naboth's Vineyard: The Dominican Republic, 1844–1924 appeared in 1928.
 Time described the work as "a ponderous, lifeless, two-volume work which was technically a history of Santo Domingo, actually a careful indictment of U.S. foreign policy in the Hemisphere".
 James Reston summarized its thesis: "we should keep in our own back yard and stop claiming rights for ourselves that we denied to other sovereign States".

 He served as an unofficial adviser to Dominican President Horacio Vásquez.

 During the presidential election of 1932, Welles provided foreign policy expertise to the Roosevelt campaign.
 He was a major contributor to the campaign as well.